MarkCTech/GoAngular/README.md

 # AngularFront
 ## Summary
-A web app, built with the 'Tour of Heroes' tutorial in the Angular Docs for reference.
+A web app, built using the 'Tour of Heroes' tutorial in the Angular Docs as a reference.

 ## Using the Program

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+Put this source code into a project generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.

 ## Development server